techgeek03/dapr-actor-reminders/README.md

 ## Dapr Bugs

-1. When reminders are used for actors; under certain conditions single actor instance is placed in two pods.
+1. (FIXED): When reminders are used for actors; under certain conditions single actor instance is placed in two pods.
 More [here --->](bugs/01/BUG01.md).
+The official GiHub issues is [here](https://github.com/dapr/dapr/issues/4419).